tordj/WonderGUI/doc/guide/content/docs/widgets/widget_gallery.md

 ### SplitPanel

 The area is split, either horizontally or vertically, between two children.
 A handle is placed between the two areas through which the user can adjust the size of the children.

+### TablePanel

+Arranges children in rows and columns.
+Rows and columns can be resized using PackLayout-objects, just like PackPanels.

 ### TwoSlotPanel